132nd-etcher/EASI/docs/mod_creation.md

 | "*"           	| x           	| x           	| x           	| x           	|
 | "2+"          	|             	|             	|             	| x           	|

+## Step 6: Description

+If you'd like, you may enter a short description of your mod.

 ## Going deeper

 ### Directories